tomis007/cloudboi/README.md

      |-- *.gb files
  |--saves <- currently empty, where saves are stored
 ```
-4. Start tomcat, and navigate to {localhost | YOUR_IP}:8080/CloudBoi
+4. Start tomcat, and on any device navigate to YOUR_IP:8080/CloudBoi
 5. Start CloudBoi: First select a user, then load a rom